This article will answer commonly asked questions about Amazon Sidewalk.

 No. Sidewalk creates an additional mechanism that helps devices in a neighborhood remain connected by creating a separate communal network with bandwidth that is borrowed from and shared by neighbors connected to Sidewalk.
 The amount borrowed from your network is minimal.

 This bandwidth is available for devices when your normal internet connection isn’t available.
 If your home internet goes down or a temporary internet issue causes a device to go offline, your Sidewalk-enabled devices can automatically reroute and connect to a nearby Sidewalk network powered by neighbors in the community, keeping Sidewalk devices operational with limited functionality until normal connectivity is restored.
+You will see a message in your Ring app letting you know that your device is in Offline Mode but is connected to Sidewalk.

 No. Sidewalk is only accessible via devices that are authorized by Amazon to work on Sidewalk.